 Source: Wheat Berries, Kale, and Butter Beans Stew

-This is a simple, flavor-packed hearty meal of wheat berries, kale, and butter beans sautéed together in a little bit of olive oil with kale and onions and spices.
+This is a simple, flavor-packed hearty meal of wheat berries, kale, and butter beans sautéed together in a little bit of olive oil with kale and onions, and spices.
 This Wheat Berries, Kale, and Butter Beans Stew by Elsa Brobbey is filling on its own but it also is easy to make it a part of a hearty meal.
-Butter beans brings heft to the dish; they add a boost of protein and fiber, making it a complete meal.
+Butter beans bring heft to the dish; they add a boost of protein and fiber, making it a complete meal.

 Source: Tomato and Potato Stew